shake76/devops-coding-challenge/README.md

 You are required to provision and deploy a new service in AWS.
 It must:

 * Be publicly accessible.
-* Run an web server, it can be an out of the box webserver (ie: Nginx, Apache) or any application acting as one.
+* Run a web server, it can be an out of the box webserver (ie: Nginx, Apache) or any application acting as one.
 * Deploy the content.
 This can be as simple as some static text representing a version number, for example:
 3.0.1
 or as complex as a full website.
 You choose.
 We will not provide the content.